Feuerlabs/exometer/doc/exometer_probe.md

-If the `sample_interval` option has been specified in `Opts`, the `probe_sample/2` implementation will be invoked by the probe process at the millisecond-specified interval.
-In these cases `probe_sample/2` will be invoked immediately after `probe_init/2` to retrieve a first sample.
-After that, `probe_sample/2` will be periodically invoked at the given interval.
+If the `sample_interval` option has been specified in `Opts`, probe_sample/2' will be invoked immediately after `probe_init/2` returns to retrieve a first sample.
+After that, `probe_sample/2` will repeatedly will be called by the probe process at the millisecond-specified interval.